Knowledge base

 6. Display advanced settings.

-7. Define another email address that will be used to send your automatic out-of-office message (the address must be verified first).
+7. If offered, define any other email address that will be used to send your automatic out-of-office message (the address must be verified in advance).

 8. Enter specific email addresses (or @domain.xyz for an entire domain) to prevent them from receiving this out-of-office message.